Ice Age Trail: History

 The Ice Age Trail began as conservationist Ray Zillmer's idea for having an "Ice Age National Park" of 500 mi, starting at St. Croix Falls, going south through Madison, northeast through the Kettle Moraine areas, and finally ending near Sturgeon Bay.
 The park would travel through the terminal moraine of the most recent glacier to push through Wisconsin about 10,000 years ago.
 He envisioned that the park would protect features like kames, drumlins, and kettle moraines.

 In 1958, Zillmer founded the Ice Age Park & Trail Foundation (now the Ice Age Trail Alliance (IATA)).

 In a 1959 interview in Wisconsin Alumnus magazine, Zillmer emphasized the importance of prioritizing the project: "This land must be purchased soon, before the population explosion following the opening of the St. Lawrence waterways affects Wisconsin, before the hills are pre-empted by private homes and the land becomes too expensive."

 In December 1960, Zillmer died.
 The National Park Service decided a few months later, in 1961, that a long park was not feasible.

-In 1964, Wisconsin congressman Henry S. Reuss resurrected the idea, by sponsoring the Ice Age National Scientific Reserve bill, which was passed and signed.
+In 1964, Wisconsin congressman Henry S. Reuss resurrected the idea, sponsoring the Ice Age National Scientific Reserve bill, which was passed and signed.
 It established nine units that he hoped would be connected by a trail (six were utilized).

 In 1968, Wisconsin U.S. Senator Gaylord Nelson co-sponsored the National Trails System Act, which established the Appalachian Trail and Pacific Crest Trail.

 During the summer of 1974, Reuss’ Legislative Assistant, James H. Rathlesberger, led a team of three Reuss staff routing the trail across Wisconsin.

 In 1980, the trail was finally established by an Act of Congress, in large part due to the efforts of Reuss, who a few years before had authored the book On the Trail of the Ice Age (1976).

 The previous year, during the summer of 1979, the first person to backpack the entire length of the Ice Age Trail, which had not yet been formally established, was 20-year-old James J. Staudacher of Shorewood, Wisconsin.
 He started at Potawatomi State Park in May 1979.
 Staudacher received maps with the proposed route and supply packages from Reuss and completed the walk at St. Croix Falls in August.
 Portions of the trail used existing trails in the northern unit of Kettle Moraine State Forest.

 In 2023, the National Park Service recognized the trail as a unit of the National Park Service.
 Two other national scenic trails also became the country’s newest units of the National Park Service.